mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 providing a degree of personal mobility to all classes of society.
 Conditions aboard these trains will be basic to say the least.
 Sometimes power plants

-are bought in from offworld, especially when long- distance lines are run through wilderness.
-It is possible to find what looks like a low-tech steam locomotive powered by a black- boxed nuclear power plant, driving a train made up mostly of locally produced rolling stock with a luxury car for VIPs.
+are bought in from offworld, especially when long-distance lines are run through wilderness.
+It is possible to find what looks like a low-tech steam locomotive powered by a black-boxed nuclear power plant, driving a train made up mostly of locally produced rolling stock with a luxury car for VIPs.